Brewmaster Monk Tank Stat Priority — Dragonflight 10.2

 Celestial Brew or

-Haste increases your Energy regeneration rate, lets you auto attack
+Haste increases your Energy regeneration rate, lets you auto-attack

 faster, and reduces the cooldown on Rushing Jade Wind,

-Keg Smash, and
+Keg Smash,

 Purifying Brew.
+Although

 Versatility increases all your damage and healing done, and decreases all damage taken.